-The first step of enrollment the process is to provide some basic information about your income and household composition using an anonymous pre-screener tool.
-This pre-screener is hosted by Nevada’s Medicaid agency, the Division of Welfare and Supportive Services, and is designed to identify potential eligibility for Medicaid/CHIP.
-If the tool identifies potential Medicaid/CHIP eligibility then you’ll be directed to submit a Medicaid application, otherwise you’ll be directed to healthcare.gov to begin the process of enrolling in a Qualified Health Plan from a private insurance carrier.
+The first step of the enrollment process is to provide some basic information about your income and household composition by answering a few questions using our exchange eligibility pre-screener tool.
+If the tool identifies potential Medicaid/CHIP eligibility then you will be directed to submit a Medicaid application.
+Learn more about the plans Nevada Health Link offers.

 Nevada Health Link provides a number of options for help with the enrollment process.
 For a complete list of resources please visit our Get Help page.

-For in-person assistance please use our in-person assister lookup tool to locate a licensed broker or insurance agent near you.
+For free in-person assistance please use the broker directory to locate a licensed agent/broker or enrollment professional near you.